 My judgment of a city partly depends on the criteria of whether I would live there and sadly Seoul doesn’t make the list.
 Although all-encompassing and interesting in its combinations of history, art, architecture, shopping, tradition, café culture, culinary expertise and nightlife, it lacks a certain charm that’s probably a result of its rapid growth.

 As if it neither knows its true origins or who it wants to be, Seoul’s individual districts, instead, hold their own.
 Despite happy memories and stumbling upon great finds, I just couldn’t quite find the true soul of Seoul, however hard I tried.
 Maybe you will.

 Seoul, in all its urban glory, doesn’t have to be an expensive place to stay.
 I once again worked with Hostelworld to uncover a variety of different accommodation options in these two popular areas, from hostels to mini studio apartments with a guest house atmosphere.
 You will notice lots of hotels filling the city’s skyline, but there are many local and more homely options available, at an affordable price:

-1. BnB 126 Mansion – A beautiful boutique style guesthouse with a stylish, antique style café downstairs.
+Seoul Mansion Guesthouse – A beautiful indie art boutique guesthouse with a stylish, antique style café downstairs.
 My top pick if you are looking for something slightly more luxurious than a standard guesthouse or hostel, without the hefty price tag.

-3. BoA Guesthouse – A large hostel, with more of a guesthouse vibe, located right in the heart of the Hongik University area in Hongdae, although away from the crowds.
+BoA Travel House – A large hostel, with more of a guesthouse vibe, located right in the heart of the Hongik University area in Hongdae, although away from the crowds.

-4. Whitetail Hostel – A fun, sociable and homely hostel, tucked away in a local part of town around a 10 minute walk away from central Hongdae.
+Whitetail Hostel – A fun, sociable and homely hostel, tucked away in a local part of town around a 10-minute walk away from central Hongdae.
 If you want to meet a lot of other travellers, this is the place.